megnu/bspwm/README.md

 Once you have the base system installed and configured you can run these scripts.

-Start in the ArchWay directory and then onto the scripts here.

 # 3. Run the scripts

+Log in as a user with sudo privileges.

+Clone this repo or download the zip and extract it.
+Enter.

-Change the scripts to fit your use case.
-Uncomment/comment out lines with software that you do want/don't want installed.
+Open the scripts, uncomment/comment out lines with software you do or do not want installed.

-Once you have checked all the scripts, you can run them.
+Examine the scripts and run (Arch Linux starts in the ArchWay folder).

-Then you can get my config files to add to your home directory: https://github.com/megnu/arch
+Next you can add the config files for this setup to your home directory: https://github.com/megnu/arch

 # Credits